 You should start by taking only small doses of CBD at a time and make sure you read the label carefully to ensure you don’t go over the recommended daily allowance.
 Pregnant women and breastfeeding mothers are advised not to use CBD.
-CBD should also be kept away from children and kept in a dry, dark place.
+It should also be kept away from children and stored in a dry, dark place.

 If you are using the oil, you should drop a tiny amount of the oil underneath the tongue, wait a minute and then drink some water.
 This will take away the distinctive taste of the CBD that some products have.

 The surge in the popularity of CBD and the agreement amongst various governments that research into the medicinal properties of cannabis all suggests that there is a future for people who have already experienced beneficial effects to continue doing so legally.
 Medicinal cannabis has been a taboo for too long and with proper research, it could change the lives of millions of people around the globe.

 Please note this information should not be construed in any way to mean that anyone is making a claim that CBD cures any of these conditions.
 Neither does this article intend to infer or suggest that the ingestion of or inhalation of CBD is guaranteed to alleviate or eradicate any of the conditions or symptoms associated with any of the named conditions.
 This information is included here merely to inform the would-be user of the scope of medical trials and research being conducted on the marijuana plant.